• Skip to primary navigation

 Ingredients

-• Eggs- they will be the structure and stability in this recipe.
+• Eggs- they will be the structure and stability of this recipe.

 • Brown and granulated sugar- I love to use both.
 They sweeten and add to that chewy texture.